yeslogic/prince-docs/docs/paged.md

 The rule for the `h1` element moves it to the "header" running element, removing it from the default normal flow.

-Prince also provides another interface for creating running headers: the content can be removed from the normal flow with `prince-flow: static()`, to be placed in a page region with `content: flow()`.
+Prince also provides another interface for creating running headers: the content can be removed from the normal flow with `-prince-flow: static()`, to be placed in a page region with `content: flow()`.

 CSS